-You may lack the appropriate equipment to trap skunks, but hiring a wildlife operator is a good step to make.
+You may lack the appropriate equipment to trap skunks, but hiring a wildlife operator is an excellent step.
 Make sure they remove them and put them somewhere else humanely.

-Skunks are a mostly nocturnal mammal found throughout North America.
-Their color can be black, gray, or brown, and they often have a white stripe on its back running from head to tail.
+Skunks are primarily nocturnal mammals found throughout North America.
+Their color can be black, gray, or brown, and they often have a white stripe on their back, running from head to tail.

 Skunks measure from 52 to 77 cm and weigh from up to 5kg.
 Skunks are omnivores and eat crickets, grasshoppers, beetles, caterpillars, mice, voles, eggs, and small birds.
-Their favorite foods are grubs, however, and this is the main reason why they are digging up your lawn.
+However, their favorite foods are grubs, which is the main reason they are digging up your lawn.